DHTMLX/scheduler-docs/data/api/scheduler_checkevent.md

 @params:
--	name	string	the event's name
+- name	SchedulerEventName	the event's name

 @returns:
 isExist	boolean	returns <i>true</i>, if some handler is specified for the event